solana-foundation/developer-content/docs/programs/anchor/program-structure.md

 }
 ```

-## declare_id macro
+## declare_id! macro

 The
 [`declare_id`](https://github.com/coral-xyz/anchor/blob/v0.30.1/lang/attribute/account/src/lib.rs#L430)
-macro is used to specify the on-chain address of the program (program ID).
+macro specifies the on-chain address of the program, known as the program ID.

-By default, the keypair generated for the program ID is found in
-`/target/deploy/your_program_name.json`.

 ```rust filename="lib.rs" {3}
 use anchor_lang::prelude::*;

 declare_id!("11111111111111111111111111111111");
 ```

+By default, the program ID is the public key of the keypair generated at
+`/target/deploy/your_program_name.json`.

 To update the value of the program ID in the `declare_id` macro with the public
 key of the keypair in the `/target/deploy/your_program_name.json` file, run the